 We have been fortunate to host several visiting scientists from various parts of the world as we pursue questions about venomous animals and their venoms, and we welcome more research visitors!
 Their presence in my lab has helped broaden the international perspectives of students working in my lab, and in turn these visitors have been able to take back great life experiences gained in the lab and in Colorado.
 In addition, we have had great scientific collaborations, most of which are ongoing.
 Some of these scientists include the following:

-Dr. Zamira Golubenko, a senior scientist from the A.S.
-Sadykov Institute of Bioorganic Chemistry in Tashkent, Uzbekistan, came to my lab to work on Latrodectus spider venoms in 2001 and again in 2005.
+Dr. Golubenko is a senior scientist from the A.S.
+Sadykov Institute of Bioorganic Chemistry in Tashkent, Uzbekistan, and came to my lab to work on Latrodectus spider venoms in 2001 and again in 2005.
 This work was sponsored by the Civilian Research and Development Foundation and provided support for civilian research projects conducted by scientists of former Soviet Union states.
-Dr. Golubenko was a delightful colleague and it was a pleasure to have her here at UNC, and we published results of her work conducted at UNC and in Uzbekistan.
+Dr. Golubenko was a delightful colleague and it was a pleasure to have her here at UNC, and we published results of her work conducted at UNC and in Uzbekistan:

 Akhunov, A.A., Golubenko, Z., Abdurashidova, N.A., Mustakimova, E.Ch., Ibragimov, F.A. and Mackessy, S.P.
 2001.
 Comparative biochemistry of the physiologically active components of venom, hemolymph and eggs of the karakurt spider (Latrodectus tredecimguttatus).
 Khimiya Prirodnykh Soedinenii [In Russian].
 [Chemistry of Natural Compounds] 37 (6):562-565, November - December, 2001.

-Dr. H. Lisle Gibbs, Professor in the Department of Evolution, Ecology, and Organismal Biology at the Ohio State University, visited UNC on several occasions between 2006-2010 to discuss Massasauga Rattlesnakes and evolution of venom phenotypes, as well as attempt to develop a cell-based replacement assay for whole animal LD50s.
+Dr. Gibbs is Professor in the Department of Evolution, Ecology, and Organismal Biology at the Ohio State University, and he visited UNC on several occasions between 2006-2010 to discuss Massasauga Rattlesnakes and evolution of venom phenotypes, as well as to attempt to develop a cell-based replacement assay for whole animal LD50s.
 These successful collaborations with Lisle and his colleagues have resulted in several publications.